stevenvergenz/html-palette/README.md

 This library uses three different representations for colors:

 * 24-bit hexidecimal string, e.g. `'ffcc00'`
-* RGB object, with channel values in interval [0,1], e.g. `{r:1, b:0.75, g:0}`
+* RGB(A) object, with channel values in interval [0,1], e.g. `{r:1, b:0.75, g:0, a:1}`
-* HSV object, with channel values in interval [0,1], e.g. `{h:0, s:0.75, v:0.8}`
+* HSV(A) object, with channel values in interval [0,1], e.g. `{h:0, s:0.75, v:0.8}`

+Alpha value is initialized to 1.0 unless specified.
 Any of these representations can be passed into the `initialColor` option or `color` setter method, and the other representations will be computed and provided to the color callback.

 ## Options/Properties